NemesisX1/flutter-starter-architecture/README.md

 I have also added a base class for viewmodels [here](lib/viewmodels/base_viewmodel.dart).
 All the next viewmodels you'll write should inherit from the BaseViewModel class.
 There is also a BaseView widget [here](lib/views/base_view.dart) to mix the access easily to the base viewmodel proper to each class.

 At the root of the app, you will see the [locator.dart](lib/locator.dart) file where I registered an instance of each service and viewmodel in order to use them efficiently in the whole app.
 You will also find the [routes.dart](lib/routes.dart) where the named routes of the app are stored in the AppRouter class.

+On this branch I have added some utilities on to handle local storage with [Hive](https://pub.dev/packages/hive).

 > ### Future 💥